 The Infinite Dendrogram Season 2 opening (OP) music theme song and ending (ED) have not yet been announced yet.
 The first season featured the OP “Unbreakable” as performed by Aoi Yuki, and the ED “Reverb” as performed by Aya Uchida.

 New episodes are available on Hulu, but not Crunchyroll.
 The Infinite Dendrogram English dub is streaming on FUNimation.
-The finale, Infinite Dendrogram Episode 13, will air in March 2020.

 This article provides everything that is known about Infinite Dendrogram Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.